 Both the 600D and the 7D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the 600D was followed by the Canon 650D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 600D vs 7D

 So what is the bottom line?
 Is there a clear favorite between the Canon 600D and the Canon 7D?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.